Subpoena for Hospital Records in a DUI Case

 What Does the Subpoena Duces Tecum for the Blood Analysis Say?

 The subpoena duces tecum is sent to the custodian of medical records at the hospital.
-It requires the custodian of those medical records to comply INSTANTER by providing the documents by U.S. Mail, common carrier such as UPS or FedEx or electronically to email@example.com.
+It requires the custodian of those medical records to comply INSTANTER by providing the documents by U.S. Mail, a common carrier such as UPS or FedEx, or electronically to firstname.lastname@example.org.

 The request must not include any HIV test records governed by F.S.
 381, substance abuse records governed by F.S.
 397, and clinical records of a mental health facility governed by F.S.
 394.4615.